Electric Cooker with Induction Hob: Ultimate Guide

 • Overheating Protection: Prevents the hob from reaching dangerously high temperatures.

-• Child Lock: Disables the controls to prevent accidental activation (from “buying guide electric cooker induction hob” search).
+• Child Lock: Disables the controls to prevent accidental activation.

-• Residual Heat Indicators: Lights illuminate to warn you if a cooking zone is still warm from the pan (from “electric cooker with induction hob search intent” search).
+• Residual Heat Indicators: Lights illuminate to warn you if a cooking zone is still warm from the pan.

 Induction vs. Ceramic: A Head-to-Head Comparison